WPTravelteam/wp-travel/readme.txt

 Fixes:
 * Fixed error when updating from fairly older version to latest.
 * Dashicons in frontend replaced with Font Awesome.
-* Fixed WP Travel customer is not being created even create customer enabled.
+* Fixed issue related to not creating customer even when create customer option is enabled.

 = 4.5.5 =
 Release Date: 18th March, 2021